kraenhansen/wasm-io-2025-talk/pages/why-wasm-in-react-native.md

 [click] When trying to expose native library to JS, you need to write the spec, expose the library functions manually.
 And on top of that, you need to maintain it.

+[click] This exposes, you, the developer, for multitude of languages and tools that can quickly get overwhelming.

 -->